-The essay can be on any topic on the history and culture of German-speaking Central European Jewry from early modern times through to the post-war period and present.
+The essay can be on any topic on the history and culture of German-speaking Central European Jewry from early modern times through to the present.

 The winner will receive:

-- Publication of the winning essay in the 2015 volume of The Leo Baeck Institute Year Book
+- Publication of the winning essay in the 2018 volume of the Leo Baeck Institute Year Book

 - A cash prize of £500